Finnish language: Borrowing

 Especially words dealing with administrative or modern culture came to Finnish from Swedish, sometimes reflecting the oldest Swedish form of the word (lag – laki, 'law'; län – lääni, 'province'; bisp – piispa, 'bishop'; jordpäron – peruna, 'potato'), and many more survive as informal synonyms in spoken or dialectal Finnish (e.g. likka, from Swedish flicka, 'girl', usually tyttö in Finnish).

 Some Slavic loanwords are old or very old, thus hard to recognize as such, and concern everyday concepts, e.g. papu 'bean', raja 'border' and pappi 'priest'.
 Notably, a few religious words such as Raamattu ('Bible') are borrowed from Old East Slavic, which indicates language contact preceding the Swedish era.
 This is mainly believed to be result of trade with Novgorod from the 9th century on and Russian Orthodox missions in the east in the 13th century.

 Most recently, and with increasing impact, English has been the source of new loanwords in Finnish.
 Unlike previous geographical borrowing, the influence of English is largely cultural and reaches Finland by many routes, including international business, music, film and TV (foreign films and programmes, excluding ones intended for a very young audience, are shown subtitled), literature, and the Web – the latter is now probably the most important source of all non-face-to-face exposure to English.

 The importance of English as the language of global commerce has led many non-English companies, including Finland's Nokia, to adopt English as their official operating language.
 Recently, it has been observed that English borrowings are also ousting previous borrowings, for example the switch from treffailla 'to date' (from Swedish, träffa) to deittailla from English 'to go for a date'.
 Calques from English are also found, e.g. kovalevy (hard disk), and so are grammatical calques, for example, the replacement of the impersonal (passiivi) with the English-style generic you, e. g. sä et voi 'you cannot', instead of the proper impersonal ei voida 'one cannot' or impersonal third-person singular ei voi 'one cannot'.
 This construct, however, is limited to colloquial language, as it is against the standard grammar.

-However, this does not mean that Finnish is threatened by English.
-Borrowing is normal language evolution, and neologisms are coined actively not only by the government, but also by the media.
-Moreover, Finnish and English have a considerably different grammar, phonology and phonotactics, discouraging direct borrowing.
 English loan words in Finnish slang include for example pleikkari 'PlayStation', hodari 'hot dog', and hedari 'headache', 'headshot' or 'headbutt'.
 Often these loanwords are distinctly identified as slang or jargon, rarely being used in a negative mood or in formal language.
-Since English and Finnish grammar, pronunciation and phonetics differ considerably, most loan words are inevitably sooner or later calqued – translated into native Finnish – retaining the semantic meaning.
+Most loan words are inevitably sooner or later calqued – translated into native Finnish – retaining the semantic meaning.
+Moreover, neologisms are coined actively not only by the government, but also by the media.